The Banking Regulation Review: Portugal

 In addition, since 1 January 2014, the rules on regulatory capital adequacy requirements have been harmonised throughout the European Union.
 Hence, banks and other credit institutions as well as investment firms must meet the rules on regulatory capital and liquidity established by the CRD IV package.

-Under the CRR, institutions must maintain a Common Equity Tier 1 (CET1) capital of at least 4.5 per cent of their risk-weighted assets (RWAs), a Tier 1 capital of at least 6 per cent of their RWAs and a total capital of at least 8 per cent of their RWAs and a leverage ratio of 3 per cent.
+Under the CRR, institutions must maintain a Common Equity Tier 1 (CET1) capital of at least 4.5 per cent of their risk-weighted assets (RWAs), a Tier 1 capital of at least 6 per cent of their RWAs, a total capital of at least 8 per cent of their RWAs and a leverage ratio of 3 per cent.

 The BOP is entitled to demand that credit institutions and financial companies promptly adopt the measures or take the action necessary to overcome any non-compliance by them with the rules regulating their business, including the capital adequacy guidelines.